 At Innis, most scholarships requiring an application are leadership awards — awards that recognize extracurricular engagement and commitment.
 Award information and application instructions can be found within each application form, and all application forms can be found at the very bottom of this page, within the application table.
-All applications must be submitted electronically to email@example.com by the stated deadline.
-Additionally, our scholarship database allows you to search through these awards by selecting specific criteria based on your information.
+Additionally, a listing of all Innis awards can be found on Award Explorer, University of Toronto’s new awards system – a centralized, searchable database from admissions to in-course and graduating awards.

 These awards are for prospective and incoming new students.
 You may apply for an admission leadership award before you know if you have been admitted to the University of Toronto.
 The awards included in this application: